emolr/web-component-ui/readme.md

 _The scss file path needs to be absolute from project root._

 ### Create a component library
-Because roll-up is used in the background, just make any `.ts` file where you import all the components you would like to bundle a library and it will generate a bundle with all components as well and each component individually.
+Because roll-up is used in the background, just make any `.ts` file where you import all the components you would like to bundle in a library and it will generate a bundle with all components as well and each component individually.

 For example a file called `src/myLib.ts`:
 ```